fieldsoftheworld/ftw-baselines/README.md

                                   applied to each polygon to seal hairline gaps, fill pinholes, and connect near-
                                   touching parts without net growth.
 Set 0 to disable.
-A good starting value is 0.5–1× the raster pixel size.  [default: 0; x>=0.0] --help                          Show this message and exit.
+A good starting value is 0.5–1x the raster pixel size.  [default: 0; x>=0.0] -tb, --thin_boundaries          Thin boundaries before polygonization using Zhang-Suen thinning algorithm.
+  --help                          Show this message and exit.
 ```